 - (11) In situations where sidewalks are not required, the street trees shall be placed midway between the curb line and right-of-way line where possible. - (12) Street trees shall not be permitted within the 25-foot corner clearance zone (Section 5.9).
 Roads with Road Commission for Oakland County (RCOC) jurisdiction shall utilize their standards for sight distance in locating street trees.
-If RCOC or does not approve any or all trees, those trees shall not be planted, with no penalty to the applicant. - (13) In industrial subdivisions, a mix of shrubs, ornamental grasses, perennials and/or annuals shall be planted in massed groupings to highlight entrances and views of key elements - (14) The width of access aisles through the greenbelt may be deducted from the basis of calculation (see illustration in footnote #17 below). - (15) Subcanopy trees used in foundation landscaping may also count toward the rightof-way subcanopy requirement if the building is located at the rear of the required greenbelt width. - (16) The width of the corner clearance zone may be deducted from the basis of the calculation for street trees for one access way per street frontage (see illustration in footnote #17 below). - (17) In the Town Center districts, deciduous canopy/large evergreen trees or subcanopy trees are required in the greenbelt, but not both. - (18) Linear deductions allowed for street trees and right-of-way greenbelt landscaping:
+If RCOC or does not approve any or all trees, those trees shall not be planted, with no penalty to the applicant. - (13) In industrial subdivisions, a mix of shrubs, ornamental grasses, perennials and/or annuals shall be planted in massed groupings to highlight entrances and views of key elements - (14) The width of access aisles through the greenbelt shall be deducted from the basis of calculation (see illustration in footnote #19 below). - (15) Subcanopy trees used in foundation landscaping shall also count toward the rightof-way subcanopy requirement if the building is located at the rear of the required greenbelt width. - (16) The width(s) of the corner clearance zone(s) shall be deducted from the basis of the calculation for street trees for one access way per street frontage (see illustration in footnote #17 below). - (17) In the Town Center districts, deciduous canopy/large evergreen trees or subcanopy trees are required in the greenbelt, but not both. - (18) These requirements only pertain to zoning districts B-1, B-2 and B-3 - (19) Linear deductions allowed for street trees and right-of-way greenbelt landscaping: